-During the year, the Group entered into the loan agreements amounting to HK\$5,500,000 (the "Loans") with Mr. Lai Leong, who is deemed to be interested in 36.93% shareholding of the Company as at 31 December 2019, pursuant to which Mr. Lai Leong had agreed to provide the Loans to the Group at interest rate of 8% per annum with a term of 6 months.
-Mr. Lai Leong through his wholly-owned company, Plus Value International Limited, holds 177,300,000 Shares, representing 36.93% of the issued share capital of the Company and thus Mr. Lai Leong and Plus Value International Limited are the controlling Shareholders as at 31 December 2019.
-For the year ended 31 December 2019, the interest expense to Mr. Lai Leong was HK\$212,000.
+During the year, the Group entered into the loan agreements in total amount of HK\$21,350,000 (the "Loans") with Mr. Lai Leong, who is deemed to be interested in 36.93% shareholding of the Company as at 31 December 2020, pursuant to which Mr. Lai Leong had agreed to provide the Loans to the Group at interest rate of 8% per annum with a term of one year.
+Mr. Lai Leong through his wholly-owned company, Plus Value International Limited, holds 177,300,000 Shares, representing 36.93% of the issued share capital of the Company and thus Mr. Lai Leong and Plus Value International Limited are the controlling Shareholders as at 31 December 2020.
+For the year ended 31 December 2020, the interest expense to Mr. Lai Leong was HK\$1,083,000.

-On 27 October 2017, the Company, as the issuer, entered into the Subscription Agreement A with Kapok Spirit Investment Limited, a company indirectly wholly-owned by Guangzhou Industrial Investment Fund Management Co., Ltd., a substantial Shareholder, as the subscriber, in relation to the subscription of the Bonds.
-The issue of Bonds constituted an exempt connected transaction of the Company under Rule 14A.90 of the Listing Rules.
-Pursuant to and subject to the satisfaction (or waiver) of the conditions precedent set out in the Subscription Agreement A, the Company agreed to issue, and the subscriber agreed to subscribe, for the Bonds in the principal amount of up to HK\$80,000,000 with a coupon rate of 8% per annum payable quarterly in arrears for a term of 23 months from the date of issue of the Bonds.
+On 27 October 2017, the Company, as the issuer, entered into the Subscription Agreement A with Kapok Spirit Investment Limited, a company indirectly wholly-owned by Guangzhou Industrial Investment Fund Management Co., Ltd., a substantial Shareholder, as the subscriber, in relation to the subscription of the Bond.
+The issue of Bond constituted an exempt connected transaction of the Company under Rule 14A.90 of the Listing Rules.
+Pursuant to and subject to the satisfaction (or waiver) of the conditions precedent set out in the Subscription Agreement A, the Company agreed to issue, and the subscriber agreed to subscribe, for the Bond in the principal amount of up to HK\$80,000,000 with a coupon rate of 8% per annum payable quarterly in arrears for a term of 23 months from the date of issue of the Bond.
+The maturity date of the Bond will be intended to extend upon maturity.
 Kapok Spirit Investment Limited is an associate of Guangzhou Industrial Investment Fund Management Co., Ltd. Ms. Wang Mengsu, the Executive Director of the Company, is the director of Kapok Spirit Investment Limited.
-Under the Listing Rules and is therefore a connected person of the Company as defined under the Listing Rules.
-For the year ended 31 December 2019, the interest expense in relation to the Bonds was HK\$6,541,000.
+Under the Listing Rules, she is therefore a connected person of the Company as defined under the Listing Rules.
+For the year ended 31 December 2020, the interest expense in relation to the Bond was HK\$6,800,000.